cartesi/rollups/README.md

 ## Input

 The on-chain contracts often have two concurrent epochs: a sealed but unfinalized epoch and an accumulating epoch.
-The input contract keeps one inbox for each of those epochs, switching between them depending on the DescartesV2 Manager's notifications.
+The input contract keeps one inbox for each of those epochs, switching between them depending on the Cartesi Rollups Manager's notifications.
 For anyone to be able to synchronize the machine from its beginning without needing to trust a data provider, the full content of inputs is always present in calldata.
 In storage, which needs to be used in a more parsimonious way, we keep a single hash for each input of an active epoch.
 This input hash summarizes both the input itself and its metadata — sender’s address and time of reception.
 Notice that this input implementation is permissionless, the permission layer is delegated to the off-chain machine which will, for example, judge if a sender is allowed to do what their input wants to do.

 ## Portal